cs0317/SVAuth/README.md

    and ensure that this PHP version is enabled on the `SVAuth` virtual directory.
 One convenient way to do this is using [PHP Manager](https://phpmanager.codeplex.com/).
+9. In the project root directory, create a folder "svx-runtime-data" which contains a subfolder "vProgram"
-9. Run the SVAuth project with Visual Studio.
+10. Run the SVAuth project with Visual Studio.
 The example ASP.NET relying party application will open in your default web browser.

 Note: `SVAuth.sln` contains dependency edges from `SVX` to the relevant BCT and